Mike Tyson Vs Jake Paul

 When I go to the gym, I see that most lifters are younger, bigger and more flexible than I am.

 How would I do if I got into a tussle with one of them?
 Let’s be realistic.
-I’m 59, six months away from my 60th birthday.
+I’m 60.
 My physical conditioning is nothing like what it was in my 20s—not close.
-I may be in great shape for a 59-year-old, but I ain’t no spring chicken.
+I may be in great shape for my age, but I ain’t no spring chicken.
 Father Time erodes your reflexes, flexibility, muscle mass and strength.
 All I can do is slow that process down.
 In short, I’m realistic about my chances against the gym’s 20- and 30-year-old crowd.
 I ain’t reckless.

 In this fight, I take Tyson’s vast experience over Jake Paul’s youth.
 However, the 30-year gap is quite substantial and may favor Jake Paul.